 15. Advice and information, in whatever form it may be given, is provided by the Freight Forwarder for the Customer only and the Customer shall not pass such advice or information to any Third Party without the Freight Forwarder’s written agreement.
 The Customer shall indemnify the Freight Forwarder against all loss and damage suffered as a consequence of any breach of this Condition by the Customer.

 16 (A).
-Except under special arrangement previously made in writing, as allowed by the law for the time being in force, the Freight Forwarder will not accept or deal with bullion, coin, precious stones, jewellery, valuables, antiques, pictures, human remains, livestock, pets, plants or any other special items not covered under any other clause of this Conditions.
+Except under special arrangement previously made in writing, as allowed by the law for the time being in force, the Freight Forwarder will not accept or deal with bullion, coin, precious stones, jewelry, valuables, antiques, pictures, human remains, livestock, pets, plants or any other special items not covered under any other clause of this Conditions.
 Should any Customer nevertheless deliver any such goods to the Freight Forwarder or cause the Freight Forwarder to handle or deal with any such goods otherwise than under special arrangements previously made in writing the Freight Forwarder shall be under no liability whatsoever for or in connection with such goods howsoever arising.
 (B).
 The Freight Forwarder may at any time waive its rights and exemptions from liability under Sub-Clause (A) above in respect of any one or more of the categories of goods mentioned herein or of any part of any category.
 If such waiver is not in writing, the onus of proving such waiver shall be on the Customer.

-17. Except following instructions previously received in writing and accepted by the Freight Forwarder, the Freight Forwarder will not accept or deal with goods of a dangerous or damaging nature, nor with goods likely to harbour or encourage vermin or other pests, nor with goods liable to taint or affect other goods.
-If such goods are accepted pursuant to a special arrangement and then in the opinion of the Freight Forwarder they constitute a risk to other goods, property, life or health, the Freight Forwarder shall where reasonably practicable contact the Customer, but reserves the right at the expense of the Customer to remove or otherwise deal with the goods.
+17. Except following instructions previously received in writing and accepted by the Freight Forwarder, the Freight Forwarder will not accept or deal with goods of a dangerous or damaging nature, nor with goods likely to harbor or encourage vermin or other pests, nor with goods liable to taint or affect other goods.
+If such goods are accepted pursuant to a special arrangement and then in the opinion of the Freight Forwarder they constitute a risk to other goods, property, life, or health, the Freight Forwarder shall where reasonably practicable contact the Customer, but reserves the right at the expense of the Customer to remove or otherwise deal with the goods.

-18. Where there is a choice of rates according to the extent or degree of the liability assumed by carriers, warehousemen or others, no declaration of value where optional will be made except under special arrangements previously made in writing THE CUSTOMER
+18. Where there is a choice of rates according to the extent or degree of the liability assumed by carriers, warehousemen, or others, no declaration of value where optional will be made except under special arrangements previously made in writing THE CUSTOMER

-19. The Customer warrants: a. that the description and particulars of any goods furnished by or on behalf of the Customer are full and accurate and he will be liable for consequences of any penalties levied by Port, Customs or other authorities arising from any incorrect information supplied. b. that all goods have been properly and sufficiently prepared, packed, stowed, labeled and/or marked, and that the preparation, packing, stowage, labeling and marking are appropriate to any operations or transactions affecting the goods and the characteristics of the goods. c. that where the Freight Forwarder receives the goods from the Customer already stowed in or on a container, trailer, tanker, or any other device specifically constructed for the carriage of goods by land, sea or air (each hereafter individually referred to as the “transport unit”), the transport unit is in good condition, and is suitable for the carriage to the intended destination of the goods loaded therein or thereon.
+19. The Customer warrants: a. that the description and particulars of any goods furnished by or on behalf of the Customer are full and accurate and he will be liable for consequences of any penalties levied by Port, Customs, or other authorities arising from any incorrect information supplied. b. that all goods have been properly and sufficiently prepared, packed, stowed, labeled, and/or marked, and that the preparation, packing, stowage, labeling, and marking are appropriate to any operations or transactions affecting the goods and the characteristics of the goods. c. that where the Freight Forwarder receives the goods from the Customer already stowed in or on a container, trailer, tanker, or any other device specifically constructed for the carriage of goods by land, sea, or air (each hereafter individually referred to as the “transport unit”), the transport unit is in good condition, and is suitable for the carriage to the intended destination of the goods loaded therein or thereon.

 20. Should the Customer otherwise than under special arrangements previously made in writing deliver to the Freight Forwarder or cause the Freight Forwarder to deal with or handle goods of a dangerous or damaging nature, or goods likely to harbor or encourage vermin or other pests, or goods liable to taint or affect other goods, he shall be liable for all loss or damage arising in connection with such goods and shall indemnify the Freight Forwarder against all penalties, claims, damages, costs and expenses whatsoever arising in connection therewith, and the goods may be dealt with in such a manner as the Freight Forwarder or any other Person in whose custody they may be at any relevant time shall think fit.